-Minor Ailments Service at Community Pharmacies
+Minor Ailment Service at Community Pharmacies

 What is the NHS Minor Ailment Service?

-Who is the Service for?
+Who is the Minor Ailment Service for?

 You can use the NHS Minor Ailment Service if: